concur/developer.concur.com/src/api-reference/locate/userLocations.markdown

 1. [Obtain a client ID, secret and sandbox environment](/manage-apps/partner-applications.html) if you don't already have one.
 2. Obtain your [Source partner](#sourcePartner) information.
 This will be provided along with your application credentials.
-3. Read the [Getting Started](/api-reference/authentication/getting-started.html) section of [Authentication API](/api-reference/authentication/apidoc.html).
+3. This API supports all Valid JWTs whether they be company level, password grants or client_credentials grant.
+Read the [Getting Started](/api-reference/authentication/getting-started.html) section of [Authentication API](/api-reference/authentication/apidoc.html) for details.
-This API supports [Client Credentials Grant](/api-reference/authentication/apidoc.html#client_credentials) only.
 Your sandbox will be configured to accept posts from your application.

 ## Service Details
  The service is a POST call adhering to the following steps: